guyinatuxedo/nightmare/modules/23-custom_architecture/h3_h3machine3/readme.md

 '0x82'
 ```

-and when we put it all toghether:
+and when we put it all together:

 ```
 $	./h3emu --trace challenge3.h3i 82ac91a0